 Take your game day snack to the next level with this pretzel in a blanket recipe, let’s watch this video:

 Everybody knows the classic beer-braised bratwurst recipe.
 This recipe is a simplified version, giving you the same juicy and rich sausage for only half the effort.
+Equip yourself with some methods of prepping brats in the ovens, and you’ll have an easy-peasy yet tasty appetizer.

 These bite-sized sausages are a great party appetizer.
 You can whip them up in no time at all using only a few ingredients.
 Somehow they are still tasteful enough to capture everyone’s attention while leaving room for the main courses to shine.